tigerfarm/tigtaskrouterworker/README.md

 In the Console, buy a phone number. https://www.twilio.com/console/phone-numbers/search

-- In the phone number’s configuration page, set Voice & Fax, A Call Comes In, to: Studio Flow : Writers IVR
+In the phone number’s configuration page,
+- Set Voice & Fax, A Call Comes In, to: Studio Flow / Writers IVR

 ### Deploy the TaskRouter Workers Application